rdo1003/SnowflakeOneLakeShortcut/README.md

 ## Overview

-This demo showcases how to integrate Snowflake with Microsoft Fabric (via shortcut) and leverage Power BI Copilot for conversational analytics and automated report generation.
-Enabling AI-driven analytics through OneLake Shortcuts.
+The demo shows how to integrate Snowflake with Microsoft Fabric using a OneLake Shortcut so you can query Snowflake data in Fabric without copying it.
+It walks through creating the shortcut, enabling Iceberg/metadata virtualization where needed, then building a Fabric semantic model on top of that data.
+Then use Power BI Copilot to chat with the dataset and auto‑generate reports from the semantic model, illustrating conversational analytics on Snowflake‑hosted transactional data with minimal movement and fast time‑to‑insight.

 **Demo Objectives**
 - Connect Snowflake to Fabric using Shortcut.